#StandWithUkraine - Stop the Russian invasion

 While you could have made the tiny code edit above in the GitHub web interface, hopefully you’ve begun to see many advantages of using GitHub Desktop and Atom Editor to edit code and push commits from your local computer.
 First, you can make more complex code modifications with Atom Editor, which includes search, find-and-replace, and other features to work more efficiently.
 Second, when you copy the repo to your local computer, you can quickly drag-and-drop multiple files and subfolders for complex visualizations, such as data, geography, and images.
 Third, depending on the type of code, you may be able to test how it works locally with your browser, before uploading your commits to the public web.

-Tip: Atom Editor has many built-in features that recognize and help you edit code, plus the option to install more packages in the Preferences menu.
-One helpful built-in tool is Edit > Toggle Comments, which automatically detects the coding language and converts the selected text from executable code to non-executed code comments.
-Another built-in tool is Edit > Lines > Auto Indent, which automatically cleans up selected text or an entire page of code for easier reading.
+Tip: Atom has many built-in commands to help you edit code.
+One is View > Toggle Soft Wrap, which adjusts the right-hand margin to make long code strings visible on your screen.
+A second command is Edit > Toggle Comments, which automatically detects the coding language and converts the selected text from executable code to non-executed code comments.
+A third command is Edit > Lines > Auto Indent, which cleans up code indentation to make it more readable.
+Finally, you can install many more Atom packages in the Preferences menu.

 If this is the first time you’ve forked, edited, and hosted live code on the public web, welcome to the coding family!
 We hope you agree that GitHub is a powerful platform for engaging in this work and sharing with others.
-While beginners will appreciate the web interface, you’ll find that the GitHub Desktop and Atom Editor tools makes it much easier to work with Chart.js code templates in Chapter 9 and the Leaflet map code templates in Chapter 10.
+While beginners will appreciate the web interface, you’ll find that the GitHub Desktop and Atom Editor tools makes it much easier to work with Chart.js and Highcharts code templates in Chapter 11 and the Leaflet map code templates in Chapter 12.
 Let’s build on your brand-new coding skills to create more customized charts and maps in the next two chapters.